 Our commitment to transparency and good corporate governance led us to become the first freight rail group focused on Russia to list on an international stock exchange.
 Since Initial Public Offering (IPO) on the London Stock Exchange in 2008, we have continuously focused on value creation and growth and today operate a fleet almost three times the size of that which we had at our IPO.

-Operating through subsidiaries in Russia, the CIS and the Baltic states, Globaltrans’ Total Fleet exceeds 70,000 units and services more than 500 industrial customers in metals and mining, oil products and oil and construction industries.
+Operating through subsidiaries in Russia and the CIS, Globaltrans’ Total Fleet exceeds 66,000 units (as of 31 December 2022) and services more than 500 industrial customers in metals and mining, oil products and oil and construction industries.

 >15 years of market leadership and growth

-Globaltrans was awarded “Most Honored Company” in the Institutional Investor 2019 Emerging EMEA Executive Team Ranking as one of only 44 companies to achieve two or more top positions.
-The Group’s Executive management and IR programme both received top rankings in the Transportation sector.
+Globaltrans was awarded “Most Honored Company” in the Institutional Investor 2019 Emerging EMEA Executive Team Ranking.

 Globaltrans celebrates 10th anniversary of its Main Market listing on the London Stock Exchange.

-Viability of innovative long-term service contracts confirmed.
-The Group successfully extends its long-term partnerships with Rosneft for five years and with Metalloinvest for three years.
+Viability of innovative long-term service contracts confirmed as the Group successfully extends its long-term partnerships with the key clients.

 Commence freight rail transportation of petrochemicals in tank containers on flat cars; creation of a special subsidiary SyntezRail together with partners.